KittyHeaven/blue_bird/README.md

 ### Controller

-* Use the `api\3` macro to generate the specification for the controller action:
+Use the `api\3` macro to generate the specification for the controller action.

 ``` elixir
 defmodule App.CommentController do